We are a non-profit society dedicated to nurturing meaningful connections for all parents, caregivers, and children.

 Victoria Hall (3435 Victoria Drive, Coquitlam), located at the base of Burke Mountain, is our main site.
 We occupy the lower floor of the hall.
 This location has a larger playroom and a more robust kitchen.
 This is also the site of our administrative office and our Resource and Toy Lending Library.

 Tri-Cities East Neighbourhood Centre (2062 Manning Ave, Port Coquitlam), located across from Aggie Park in Port Coquitlam, is where we run Tri-City Family Place: Poco.
-Casually referred to as “Manning”, this location is smaller, with a capacity for up to 12 families.
+Casually referred to as “Manning”, this location is smaller.

 All of our playrooms are wheelchair accessible.
 We strive to ensure that Victoria Hall is both a nut-free and a scent-free facility.
 While we discourage nuts and fragrances at Tri-Cities East Neighbourhood Centre, we cannot make any guarantees as this location is a shared space.
 Washrooms are equipped with change tables.